rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 ## Bonus Event: To the sky!
 ### Task Setup
 For this task, use only large blocks and stack them in any color order you choose.
 You have the freedom to add any number of blocks to the board, but they must not be pre-stacked.
+You can add blocks to the board as the arm is moving.
 Your goal is to stack them as high as possible, pushing the limit of how many blocks you can stack.
 The challenge is to see just how high your stack can reach!

 **You cannot use “click” to pick and place.**